visualpharm/Lunacy/docs/index_updated.md

   <br>

 To delete the entire collection, hover the mouse cursor over the collection in the list of collections.
-Click on the trash can icon:
+Click on the <b>"trash can"</b> icon:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/delete_entire_collection_with_trash_can.png'>